nnworkspace/elan/00-project-governance/artefact-classification.md

 This model enables auditors to:

-* understand what artefacts exist
+- understand what artefacts exist
-* understand why some artefacts are restricted
+- understand why some artefacts are restricted
-* verify that constraints are respected
+- verify that constraints are respected
-* trace decisions from policy to delivery
+- trace decisions from policy to delivery

-Auditability is achieved **without requiring access to confidential content**.
+The project can be audited by inspecting metadata, structure, and traceability, without automatically granting access to sensitive content.

 ---

 ## Relationship to tools

-This classification model is **tool‑agnostic**.
+This classification model is **tool-agnostic**.

 It can be:

-* enforced manually
+- enforced manually
-* enforced through custom automation
+- enforced through custom automation
-* encoded in opinionated frameworks (e.g. DoorStop)
+- encoded in opinionated frameworks (e.g. DoorStop)

-The model defines *what* must be governed.
-Tools define *how*.
+The model defines _what_ must be governed.
+Tools define _how_.

 ---